alveeislam7/ecommerce-sales-analysis/README.md

-# E-commerce Sales Analysis Dashboard | Excel
+# E-commerce Sales Analysis | Excel

 ## **Project Overview**
 This project involves a comprehensive analysis of e-commerce sales data to track key performance indicators (KPIs) and visualize business trends.
 The goal was to provide actionable insights into profitability, regional sales distribution, and Year-over-Year (YOY) growth to support data-driven decision-making.